 During this time, Lucia began singing jazz with the Kevin Hoidale Sextet, and in a group called Four.
 She then made her first jazz recording demo at Creation Audio, the studio of Steve Wiese, who would later become Newell’s husband.
 She spent time singing in clubs and concerts, and in the studio, traveling between Minneapolis and Los Angeles.
 She also sang R&B and pop music in This Masquerade, but found her true love in bebop and the jazz standard repertoire.
-Her gypsy nature took her to Europe, and in 1978 to Rio de Janeiro, Brazil, where she sang for two years with Osmar Milito, Nilson Matta, Everaldo Ferreira and Marcio Lotts at Clube 21, and with Celia Vaz and the Rio Jazz Orchestra, her first big band experience.
+Her gypsy nature took her to Europe, and to Rio de Janeiro, Brazil, where she sang for two years with Osmar Milito, Nilson Matta, Everaldo Ferreira and Marcio Lotts at Clube 21, and with Celia Vaz and the Rio Jazz Orchestra, her first big band experience.
 There she met and performed with many wonderful Brazilian and international jazz artists, and studied Brazilian percussion with Café.
-After a period in Buenos Aires, Argentina she moved to Mexico City with Luiz Eça, José Alves and Claudio Caribé in early 1981 to perform for six months at El Señorial.
+After a period in Buenos Aires, Argentina she moved to Mexico City with Luiz Eça, José Alves and Claudio Caribé to perform for six months at El Señorial.

-Newell has remained busy with both voice-over work as well as live performance and studio singing, teaching, and continues with her life long study of music, while continuing to compose music and write lyrics.
-Lucia is married to her friend and partner of twenty-seven years, Steven Wiese, and is the proud mother of collegian Collin Wiese.
+Newell has remained busy with both voice-over work as well as live performance and studio singing, teaching, coaching, and continues with her life long study of music.
+Lucia continues to compose music and write lyrics.
+She is married to Steven Wiese, and is the proud mother of Collin Wiese.

 (See Lucia’s Discography, Lush Plush Music and Vox Lux pages for more detailed info.)